- Getting started

 Agents user guide

-This section describes how to create an agent.
-Once you understand the basics, check out Best practices.
+This section walks you through how to build an agent in Studio Web.
+Once you're familiar with the basics, check out Best practices.

 -